yilab/clojure-ring-bootstrap/README.markdown

 # ring-bootstrap

-Ring bootstrap is an internal simgle core inclusion at Crowdflower to bring ring-based service in line with the functionality provided by other API toolkits like Yammer's DropWizard.
+Ring bootstrap is an internal simple core inclusion at Crowdflower to bring ring-based service in line with the functionality provided by other API toolkits like Yammer's DropWizard.
 It does this by exposing functions to make the following trivial: